Last edited on Nov 1, 2023

 Is the information “sold” or “shared”?

 Yes.
-We make available your IP address and other persistent online identifiers to our advertising partners.
+We make available your IP address and other persistent online identifiers to our advertising partners to help us advertise our Services.
 In some instances, this transaction may constitute a “sale” or “sharing” of your personal information under California law.
 See Do Not Sell or Share My Personal Information for more details.

 What is our business purpose for collecting your information?